sdoboli/Lab8_CSC16_S21/README.md

 **Steps**:
 1. Look at `dice_game_functions.cpp`, `dice.h`, and `dice.cpp`.
+2. Look at the file use_case_dice_game.
+It contains a sample output of the game.
-2. Write code in `dice.cpp` according to the description of each function in the function header - ** DO NOT CHANGE THE FUNCTION PROTOTYPES
+3. Write code in `dice.cpp` according to the description of each function in the function header - ** DO NOT CHANGE THE FUNCTION PROTOTYPES
-3. Compile the program with command: `make dice`
+4. Compile the program with command: `make dice`
-4. Run the program with command: `./dice`
+5. Run the program with command: `./dice`
-5. When you finished, run the program once with the command `./dice | tee out_lab3_dice`.
+6. When you finished, run the program once with the command `./dice | tee out_lab3_dice`.
 This will save the output of your program in a file called out_lab3_dice.
-6. Update changes to your local repository.
+7. Update changes to your local repository.

 			git add out_lab3_dice
 			git commit -am "your message"